SRileyCoyote/FFLIB_Working_Examples/force-app/main/default/classes/FFLIB Examples/Services/README.md

                 }
             ));
 ```
-Verify that UOW Method ran for a LIST of Specific Records
+Verify that UOW Method ran for a LIST of Specific Records and matches expected values being updated

 ```
  ((fflib_ISObjectUnitOfWork) mock.mocks.verify(mock.uowMock, 1))